sagannotcarl/nnpn-static/site/content/programs/rolling-world-premieres/Closure-statement/index.md

 type: "rolling_premier"
 ---

-We look forward to welcoming Rolling World Premieres back to our Member Theaters' stages when we can safely return to live theater!
+We look forward to welcoming Rolling World Premieres back to our Member Theaters' stages when we can safely return to live, in-person theater!